DenisStorchak/tais/README.md

 <b>mail</b> — mail server settings<br />
 <b>cache.enable</b> you can use cache to optimize database requests. <b>true</b> value is strong recommended if application do not use all of your's server RAM.<br />
 <b>redis</b> — you can use <a href=http://redis.io/>redis</a> as cache server.
 You have to install redis-server and configure redis properties if <i>redis.enable</i> and <i>cache.enable</i> values set to <b>true</b>.
 However I <b>recommend to use redis for cache.</b><br />
 <b>user</b> — default user for application.
 Stored only in RAM and don't shown next to other registrants.
 Used only for first authorization.
-Administrator has to clear this properties' values and restart tomcat after his own profile registration will be completed.
+Administrator has to clear this properties' values and restarts tomcat when his own profile registration will be completed.